kensiprell/grails-drools/README.md

 [Drools](https://www.drools.org) is a Business Rules Management System (BRMS) solution.

-The plugin has been tested in the following environment using the [grails-drools-sample](https://github.com/kensiprell/grails-drools-sample) application:
+The plugin has been tested in the following environment<!--using the [grails-drools-sample](https://github.com/kensiprell/grails-drools-sample) application-->:

 * Drools 6.1.0.Final